 - The duration and scope of the COVID-19 pandemic, government and other third-party responses to it and the consequences for the global economy, including to our business and the businesses of our suppliers, customers and distributors;

 - Economic, social and political conditions, and natural events in the countries in which we, our customers or our suppliers operate, including global trade policies;

 - Market demand for semiconductors, particularly in the industrial and automotive markets, and customer demand that differs from forecasts;

 - Our ability to compete in products and prices in an intensely competitive industry;

 - Evolving cybersecurity and other threats relating to our information technology systems or those of our customers or suppliers;

 - Our ability to successfully implement and realize opportunities from strategic, business and organizational changes, or our ability to realize our expectations regarding the amount and timing of restructuring charges and associated cost savings;

 - Our ability to develop, manufacture and market innovative products in a rapidly changing technological environment, and our timely implementation of new manufacturing technologies and installation of manufacturing equipment;

 - Availability and cost of raw materials, utilities, manufacturing equipment, third-party manufacturing services and manufacturing technology;

 - Product liability, warranty or other claims relating to our products, manufacturing, delivery, services, design or communications, or recalls by our customers for a product containing one of our parts;

 - Compliance with or changes in the complex laws, rules and regulations to which we are or may become subject, or actions of enforcement authorities, that restrict our ability to operate our business, or subject us to fines, penalties or other legal liability;

-Changes in tax law and accounting standards that impact the tax rate applicable to us, the jurisdictions in which profits are determined to be earned and taxed, adverse resolution of tax audits, increases in tariff rates, and the ability to realize deferred tax assets;
+- Changes in tax law and accounting standards that impact the tax rate applicable to us, the jurisdictions in which profits are determined to be earned and taxed, adverse resolution of tax audits, increases in tariff rates, and the ability to realize deferred tax assets;

-A loss suffered by one of our customers or distributors with respect to TI-consigned inventory;
+- A loss suffered by one of our customers or distributors with respect to TI-consigned inventory;

-Financial difficulties of our distributors or their promotion of competing product lines to our detriment; or disputes with significant distributors;
+- Financial difficulties of our distributors or their promotion of competing product lines to our detriment; or disputes with significant distributors;

 - Losses or curtailments of purchases from key customers or the timing and amount of distributor and other customer inventory adjustments;

 - Our ability to maintain or improve profit margins, including our ability to utilize our manufacturing facilities at sufficient levels to cover our fixed operating costs, in an intensely competitive and cyclical industry and changing regulatory environment;

-Our ability to maintain and enforce a strong intellectual property portfolio and maintain freedom of operation in all jurisdictions where we conduct business; or our exposure to infringement claims;
+- Our ability to maintain and enforce a strong intellectual property portfolio and maintain freedom of operation in all jurisdictions where we conduct business; or our exposure to infringement claims;

 - Instability in the global credit and financial markets;

 - Increases in health care and pension benefit costs;

 - Our ability to recruit and retain skilled personnel, and effectively manage key employee succession; and

 - Impairments of our non-financial assets.